Social interaction and first-person shooters: Pre-game lobbies

 In FPS, there are a number of arenas where interactions occur between players, the first interaction being pre-game lobbies.
 In pre-game lobbies, players communicate with one another over tactics, harass players on the other team, chat generally between members and friends on the same team, and offer new releases in the genre (new patches, politics of companies, thoughts of recent or upcoming conventions, etc.).
 All of these interactions tend to be verbal because players have not yet entered the game.
 However, these actions impact the manner in which players perform in game.
 Players may perform better or worse depending on the emotional/psychological impact of the interactions on the player.
 These players are better suited to carry the burden to play better than those who become distracted by interactions.

 In-game

 Verbal communication

 In-game chat is the most popular of arena for interaction.
 Players can communicate between other players on the same team through a system supported by Voice Over IP using a microphone and headset.
-Players use this time for a number of types of talk:
+Players use this time for a number of types of communication: